 Power

-Inboard motors’ directional thrust and integral skeg make them easy to maneuver at low speed.
+Inboard motors’ directional thrust and integral skeg make them easy to maneuver at low speeds.
 As a result, it’s easier to dock such boats.
 The opposite is the case with outboard motors.

 The outboard motor needs thrust to steer.
-So you need more power to maneuver it.
+So it would be best if you had more power to maneuver it.
 But more power is not ideal when you have a small boat.

 Which One Should You Choose?